Jun 1, 2026

 Of course the man had to die.
 We had to have a man and a woman left to prove that only heterosexual desire exists, that only heterosexuals exist, to erase gay people from the universe.
 I popped the DVD out of the player and threw it in the trash.

-Heterosexist much?
-Way to erase action adventure, comedy, science fiction, and horror stories!
-All that is just filler!
-The only movie plot is about boys and girls gazing into each other's eyes.
+First Tobey erases all action adventure, comedy, science fiction, and horror stories.
+The only story worth telling is about boy sand girls gazing into each other's eyes forever.
 Nothing matters in life but that fade-out boy-girl kiss.
-Gay people do not exist.
-Same-sex friendships do not exist.
-My feelings, my hopes, my dreams, my life does not exist.

 Who on Earth thought that this incredibly offensive statement was a good way to begin a movie?